A Bit of Background

 Being a Member at Highgate

 Widely regarded as the best golf course in North London, the Club puts the interests of our members front and centre in every decision we take.
-As a result, Highgate's membership is buoyant and the Club is approaching the point when we will have a waiting list!
+As a result, Highgate's membership is buoyant.
+There is currently a waiting list for 7 Day membership at the club.

 If that sounds unusual, there are a number of benefits that are mentioned, repeatedly, by people who ask about joining us: